Daryl Morey

-Daryl Morey (born September 14, 1972) is an American sports executive who is the president of basketball operations of the Philadelphia 76ers of the National Basketball Association (NBA).
-He co-founded the annual MIT Sloan Sports Analytics Conference.
-Morey's basketball philosophy, heavily reliant on analytics, favors three-point field goals and lay-ups over mid-range jumpers.
+Daryl Morey (born September 14, 1972) is an American basketball executive who is the president of basketball operations of the Philadelphia 76ers of the National Basketball Association (NBA).
+His basketball philosophy, heavily reliant on analytics, favors three-point field goals and layups over mid-range jumpers.
 This style has been dubbed "Moreyball", as a nod towards Michael Lewis's Moneyball.
+Morey also co-established the MIT Sloan Sports Analytics Conference.

 During his tenure as general manager for the Houston Rockets from 2007 to 2020, the team posted the second-most wins in the NBA—behind only the San Antonio Spurs.
-Following the blockbuster trade that brought James Harden to the Rockets, the team posted the third-best record, behind only the Spurs and the Golden State Warriors during Harden's tenure on the team.
+Following the trade that brought James Harden to the Rockets, the team posted the third-best record, behind only the Spurs and the Golden State Warriors during Harden's tenure on the team.
+Morey was named NBA Executive of the Year for the 2017–18 NBA season.
+As of the end of the 2023–24 regular season, Morey's "Wins over .500" record for his 17-year career ranks 5th among all executives in NBA history.

+In 2019, Morey's Twitter post in support of the 2019–2020 Hong Kong protests resulted in suspension/termination of all mainland Chinese sponsors of the NBA and criticism of the NBA's handling of the controversy.
+He resigned from the Rockets and joined the 76ers in 2020.

 Early life and education

 Morey was born on September 14, 1972, in Baraboo, Wisconsin.
-He graduated from Highland High School in Medina, Ohio before receiving a bachelor's degree in computer science with an emphasis on statistics from Northwestern University in 1996, as well as an MBA from the MIT Sloan School of Management.
+He graduated from Highland High School near Medina, Ohio before receiving a bachelor's degree in computer science with an emphasis on statistics from Northwestern University in 1996, as well as an MBA from the MIT Sloan School of Management.

 Career

 STATS, Inc.

 Morey began his career in 1992 with STATS, Inc., a pioneer sports data firm where Bill James also worked.
 During his time there he was the first to adapt James' Pythagorean expectation to professional basketball.
 He found that using 13.91 for the exponents provided an acceptable model for predicting won-lost percentages:

-Daryl's "Modified Pythagorean Theorem" was first published in STATS Basketball Scoreboard, 1993–94.
+Morey's "Modified Pythagorean Theorem" was first published in STATS Basketball Scoreboard, 1993–94.

-EY Parthenon
+EY-Parthenon

 In 2000, Morey worked at EY-Parthenon, a leading strategy consulting firm, as a principal consultant with an emphasis on sports.

 Other

 Morey is the co-chairperson for the annual MIT Sloan Sports Analytics Conference.
 He is also an avid Esports supporter, has attended MLG (Major League Gaming) events, and was part owner of Clutch Gaming, the Houston, Texas-based League of Legends Championship Series eSports team.
 Morey is also passionate about musical theater.
 He commissioned and produced the basketball themed musical Small Ball, which opened in April 2018 at the Catastrophic Theater in Houston, Texas.
+In addition, Morey is an avid chess player and has his own chess bot on the website Chess.com.